Community Birth Doula Training and Certification | Entrenamiento Comunitario “Doula” De Parto Y Programa de Certification

 Email: Cordelia.Hanna@Motherbabysupport.net

-CordeliaCordelia Hanna has been working in the field of maternity care for over 30 years.
-She obtained her Master’s in Public Health (MPH) in Health Education and Promotion/Maternal Child Health from Loma Linda University in Loma Linda, California in 2008 and her Bachelor of Arts in Theatre and Dance from Indiana University, Bloomington in 1986.
+CordeliaCordelia Hanna has been working in the field of maternity care for over 33 years.
+She obtained her Master’s in Public Health (MPH) in Health Education and Promotion/Maternal Child Health from Loma Linda University in Loma Linda, California and her Bachelor of Arts in Theatre and Dance from Indiana University, Bloomington.
 Cordelia is currently pursuing her doctorate in Health Psychology at Walden University.
 Cordelia is a Certified Health Education Specialist (CHES), the gold standard for professional health educators, accredited by NCHEC.
-She is also an ICEA-Certified Childbirth Educator, CAPPA-Certified Lactation Educator, and ALACE-Certified Birth Assistant who since 1991 has taught Childbirth Preparation Classes and Breastfeeding Education to hundreds of couples in private practice, clinics, public health, hospital and community settings.
+She is also an ICEA-Certified Childbirth Educator, CAPPA-Certified Lactation Educator, and ALACE-Certified Birth Assistant who has taught Childbirth Preparation Classes and Breastfeeding Education to hundreds of couples in private practice, clinics, public health, hospital and community settings.

-From 2011 to 2019, Cordelia worked with Esperanza Community Housing Corporation’s Promatora de Salud/Community Health Worker Program, providing training in perinatal health and Doula support for Community Health Promoters/Promatores de Salud working in South Los Angeles, one of the Los Angeles county regions with the highest rates of maternal and infant mortality due to negative social determinants of health.
+From 2011 to 2019, Cordelia worked with Esperanza Community Housing Corporation’s Promatora de Salud/Community Health Worker Program, providing training on perinatal and lactation education and doula support, for Community Health Promoters/Promatores de Salud working in South Los Angeles, one of the Los Angeles county regions with the highest rates of maternal and infant mortality due to negative social determinants of health.

-Cordelia is a mother of two home-born, breastfed, and family-bedded children who are now bright and capable young adults.
+Personally, Cordelia is a mother of two home-born, breastfed, and family-bedded, attachment-parented children who are now bright and capable young adults.
 She is a grandmother of two granddaughters and a grandson.
 Her life partner is from Ghana, West Africa, and they enjoy an international lifestyle spanning two continents.

 Ines “Augie” Rigual, CD, CPD, IBCLC, LCCE